-This humanitarian organization is dedicated to improving the status of women in Sri Lankan society, which is influenced by traditional culture, colonial history, and post-independence politics.
+This humanitarian organization for women’s rights works to improve the position of women in Sri Lankan society, which is currently shaped by traditional culture, colonial history, and post-independence politics.

 In Sri Lanka, most women can read and speak Sinhala and/or Tamil.
-Free education was introduced in the 1950s, with a shift from English to local languages as the medium of instruction.
-This opened up educational opportunities for women, as parents no longer had to choose between investing in the education of their sons or daughters.
-Female literacy rates increased rapidly, and gender disparity significantly decreased since the 1960s.
-However, dropout rates among girls, especially those from disadvantaged neighborhoods and remote villages, remain high, particularly among rural Muslim communities.
+In the 1950s, education became free, and the language of instruction shifted from English to local languages.
+As a result, women gained access to education because parents no longer had to choose whether to invest in their sons’ or daughters’ education.
+Female enrollment rates increased rapidly, and gender disparity significantly decreased since the 1960s.
+Despite this, dropout rates remain very high among girls, especially those from underprivileged neighborhoods and remote villages, particularly in rural Muslim communities.

-The Sri Lankan civil war in 1983 caused significant social upheaval and trauma.
-Social sector funding decreased, leading to a decline in public health and education.
-Many women were marginalized and engaged in precarious and informal employment.
-Studies have shown that the situation of women in rural areas has deteriorated over the past 30 years.
-Women have been pushed into unemployment and low-skilled jobs.
-The 2004 tsunami further worsened the employment market and quality of life for women and their families.
+In 1983, Sri Lanka’s civil war brought major upheaval and social trauma.
+Social sector spending declined, leading to deteriorated public health and education.
+Many women were marginalized in precarious situations and unpaid work.
+Studies have shown that the condition of women in rural areas has worsened over the past 30 years.
+Women were pushed into unemployment and unskilled jobs.
+The 2004 tsunami also contributed to the decline of Sri Lanka’s job market and the quality of life for women and their families.

-The English classes focus on oral communication and basic grammar, utilizing techniques such as role-playing to emphasize practical application.
-Ideally, we prefer candidates with teaching experience for this project.
-However, individuals who are willing to help and have a good command of English can receive training from our team.
+Ideally, we prefer candidates with a background in teaching for this project.
+However, anyone willing to help and with a good command of English can be trained by our team.

-In addition, volunteers can participate in additional teaching sessions in the morning if available.
-This may include classes for kindergarten students or Buddhist monks.
-The coordinator of this women’s rights humanitarian organization will discuss these opportunities with volunteers during the introduction phase.
+Additionally, participants may take part in extra teaching sessions in the morning if they wish (depending on availability).
+This includes kindergarten classes or lessons for Buddhist monks.
+The coordinator of this humanitarian association for women’s rights will discuss these opportunities with volunteers during the introduction phase.

 Duration during the week | Budget total mission |